brinleyostler/data-science-blog/_posts/2024-11-10-post-three.md

 <p class="intro"><span class="dropcap">I</span> know the burning question that lingers in your mind is what Arizona's most popular books are, so I did the work for you.
 Let's get into it!</p>

 #### In case you missed it...
-Check out my [last post](https://brinleyostler.github.io/data-science-blog/blog/post-two/) and my GitHub respository [AZ-top-books]](https://github.com/brinleyostler/AZ-top-books) for code on how I collected this data!
+Check out my [last post](https://brinleyostler.github.io/data-science-blog/blog/post-two/) and my GitHub respository [AZ-top-books]](https://github.com/brinleyostler/AZ-top-books) for code on how I collected this data and created the summary graphics!

 ## Burning Questions

+In this post, I'll discuss two main questions about the dataset and introduce my Streamlit app to delve further into the EDA.

 ### 1) Are the most popular books even any good?